vsanil/iRecall/platforms/android/assets/www/lib/auth0-angular/docs/jssdk.md

-# Getting Started: Widget Redirect
+# Getting Started: Use your own UI

 For this tutorial, you need to create a new account in [Auth0](https://www.auth0.com) and setup a new application.
 We will then implement client side and server side auth.